Coinbase Review 2026

 The License Collection That Nobody Else Has

-I have reviewed the regulatory filings of every major exchange for this review, and Coinbase holds more licenses than all of them.
+Cross-referencing regulatory registers, Coinbase holds more licenses than any other major exchange.
 Here is the full list:

 - Money transmitter licenses in all 50 US states, each requiring separate applications and compliance programs